yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 title: Prompts and Messages
 sidebar_label: Prompts and Message
 ---

 In this section we will talk about Interactive nodes, viz,
-- Messages
-- Prompts

-![](https://i.imgur.com/N5367FZ.png)

-**Messages** are one-way communication nodes.
+- **Messages** are one-way communication nodes.
 Message nodes do not wait for any user input.
-**Prompts** on the other hands are questions bot asks user.
+- **Prompts** on the other hands are questions bot asks user.
 Prompts expected a response from users.

+![](https://i.imgur.com/N5367FZ.png)

 :::info
 :pushpin: **Note**:  You can personalise prompts and messages based on language and channels:grey_exclamation: